TheFinestArtist-Archives/JAVA-Android-Learning/Gradle/Gradle Plugins.md

 ```

 ##Writing Custom Plugins
+A Gradle plugin packages up reusable pieces of build logic, which can be used across many different projects and builds.
+Gradle allows you to implement your own custom plugins, so you can reuse your build logic, and share it with others.

+You can implement a custom plugin in any language you like, provided the implementation ends up compiled as bytecode.
+For the examples here, we are going to use Groovy as the implementation language.
+You could use Java or Scala instead, if you want.

 ####Writing a simple plugin
 To create a custom plugin, you need to write an implementation of Plugin.
 Gradle instantiates the plugin and calls the plugin instance's Plugin.apply() method when the plugin is used with a project.
 The project object is passed as a parameter, which the plugin can use to configure the project however it needs to.
 The following sample contains a greeting plugin, which adds a hello task to the project.